SindhiyaSridharan/Bank_Loan/README.md

 the bank?
 ● Online: Does the customer use internet banking facilities?
 ● Credit card: Does the customer use a credit card issued by the bank?

+Objective:
+The classification goal is to predict the likelihood of a liability customer buying personal loans.